dancmc/comp90054-pacman-wiki/Value-Iteration.md

 the oscillation as it looks for the closest dot and finds the original offending dot again and gets stuck in the oscillation again.

-Another problem that we encountered was that since the closest dot is searched for at every turn and we are using Manhattan Distance, so there is a possibility that we may not find a dot that is actually close to our agent and instead, goes after one which may be far away.

 ![map3](/uploads/5c1a75e60b6ba2e4123befbe9010bd7d/map3.png)

 The problem with such an approach is that due to the way the shaded are moves,